KDCube is built around apps

 | Classic turn execution | The turn runs to completion before the user can affect the next agent step.
 From the user perspective, input is effectively blocked until the turn finishes and emits its final result. |

 followup and steer.
-A busy conversation now accepts these into the shared external-event source rather than dropping them. followup is a live “continue on this turn” input, while steer is a live “interrupt and redirect this turn” signal.
-When React owns the turn it consumes these directly on the current timeline; only unconsumed events are later promoted into a normal next turn.Long ReAct turns may also emit chat_compaction transport events with semantic type chat.compaction.
+A busy conversation accepts these into the shared event lane rather than dropping them. followup is a live “continue on this turn” input, while steer is a live “redirect this turn” signal.
+When React owns the turn it consumes these directly on the current timeline.Long ReAct turns may also emit chat_compaction transport events with semantic type chat.compaction.
 These mark context compaction start/completion while the turn continues; clients should render them as progress/activity items, not as final answers.

 Storage